canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

    oci ce cluster get --cluster-id <cluster-id> | jq -r '.data.endpoints.private-endpoint' | cut -d ":" -f1

-Using your previously obtained values, insert them in the following example and save it with the name ``user-data.yaml``.
+Use these obtained values (certificate-data and private-endpoint) in the following example and save it as ``user-data.yaml``.

 .. code:: yaml